 We hope the above has provided a good idea of what insurance you need as a decorator.
 We understand that one policy does not fit all and you may have additional requirements that we haven’t mentioned.
 If you want to talk to us about these or want a quote for your decorators’ insurance, then please get in touch with us today.
-You can email email@example.com or call 01202 801 782 and ensure you quote ‘decorators forum’ to gain your exclusive discount.
+You can email firstname.lastname@example.org or call 01202 801 782 and ensure you quote ‘DFUK’ to gain your exclusive discount.
 Or, check out the Decorators Forum Approved Suppliers Directory for more info.

 This blog has been very useful for a lot of tradesmen in deciding what insurance a decorator needs.
 We can vouch for Coversure Poole, as they have helped a lot of our following over the years.
 Not only do they provide very competitive rates, but their expert advice is invaluable.

 Bog standard public liability insurance is straightforward enough, but when you throw in hight, heat, spraying, tools and income variables, it can get quite complicated.
 Speaking to someone on the phone who can point you in the right direction is a weight off anyone’s shoulders, and will make the whole process clearer.